MilanLund/kentico-cloud-delivery-js-sdk/README.md

 # Delivery SDK for Javascript

-Unofficial SDK for the Delivery part of Kentico Cloud
+Unofficial SDK for the Delivery part of Kentico Cloud.
+Not production ready yet!

 # API